Noncoplanar and chiral spin states on the way towards N\'eel ordering in fullerene Heisenberg models: Incipient noncoplanar order in C 60

 Next, we consider the highest ($I_h$) symmetry isomer of C$_{60}$, the famous buckminsterfullerene geometry.
 The optimised VMC energies for both parities, as well as in the $S^z=2$ sector, are shown in Fig.~\ref{fig:c60-summary} (see also Table~\ref{tab: C60 energy} in the appendix), while the expectation values of $S^2$ are listed in Table~\ref{tab: C60 S2}.
 Similar to the C$_{32}$ geometry, they are consistent with fully spin-rotation-symmetric states.
 In four symmetry sectors, the lowest-lying even-parity state is not a singlet but a quintet: This is also evidenced by the near coincidence of the optimised energies for $P=+1$ and $S^z=2$.

 Our variational energies match those of the lowest-energy $S=0,1,2$ states, as well as the first excited $S=0$ state, found in a recent SU(2)-symmetric DMRG study~\cite{Rausch2021}.
 The ground state is found to transform under the trivial irrep of the $I_h$ point group.
 In agreement with DMRG, the first excited state is a spin-triplet; the $\mathrm{T_{2g}}$ irrep we identify is also qualitatively consistent with the cubic-symmetry-breaking pattern seen in the DMRG wave function.
-The lowest-energy $S=2$ state is in the $\mathrm{H_g}$ irrep, with $\mathrm{A_g}$ and $\mathrm{H_u}$ states at only slightly slightly higher energies; this coincidence of 11 states at nearby energies may explain the large error bars of the corresponding DMRG result.
+The lowest-energy $S=2$ state is in the $\mathrm{H_g}$ irrep, with $\mathrm{A_g}$ and $\mathrm{H_u}$ states at only slightly slightly higher energies~\footnote{This coincidence of 11 states at nearby energies may explain the large error bars of the corresponding DMRG result, together with the smaller bond dimension (compared to the $S^z=0$ states) used in the calculation of Ref.~\cite{Rausch2021}}.

 The ground-state spin correlation function $\langle \vec{S}_i \cdot\vec{S}_j\rangle$ is shown in Fig.~\ref{fig: C60 correlation}.
 Unlike C$_{32}$, every site of the buckminsterfullerene geometry is equivalent, allowing us to also display the spatial distribution of the correlators.
 Our results are very close to the correlation functions measured in DMRG~\cite{Rausch2021}.
 For short graph distances, they follow an alternating sign pattern consistent with Néel ordering, and their amplitudes are close to those on the unfrustrated honeycomb lattice at the same graph distances, which we computed using stochastic series expansion~\cite{Sandvik1991} with the ALPS library~\cite{AletSSE,Alps2}.
 Further away, frustration reduces correlators and introduces a nontrivial sign structure, which, somewhat surprisingly, matches that of the classical ground state discussed in Ref.~\cite{Coffey1992} (cf.\ their Fig.~1).
 [For eight sites, marked with symbols in Fig.~\ref{fig: C60 correlation}(a), the classical correlator is zero, while the $S=1/2$ correlator is anomalously low.]
 Remarkably, at the largest graph distances, we again recover a N\'eel-like pattern with amplitudes around $\pm0.02$; however, their signs are inverted compared to the honeycomb lattice.